Ashok0/EnderalVREssentials/README.md

 Once you start a new game, you can configure your individual Enderal VR mods through the in-game Mod Configuration Menu (MCM).
 Most MCM settings can be left as default but the following changes are required:
 * VRIK MCM:
 1. Disable "Adjust Held Weapons Position".
 (Fixes scoped bows)
-2. Select Body Holsters > (Scroll down to Left Shoulder Holster) > Untick "Visible" (Prevent your bow from clipping into the edge of your FOV when crouching in real life)
+2. Select Body Holsters > Scroll down to Left Shoulder Holster > Untick "Visible" (Prevents your bow from clipping into the edge of your FOV when crouching in real life)

 # YOU'RE ALL DONE!
 ENJOY ENDERAL: FORGOTTEN STORIES IN VR!
 ALL STEPS BEYOND THIS POINT ARE OPTIONAL.